swistov/amtg/README.md

 # Description

-Experimental service for redirecting AlertManager and sending notification to Telegram Chats
+Experimental service for recieving, processing events from AlertManager and sending notification to Telegram Chats

-Provives an `/alert` endpoint, that is used for recieving request from AlertManager
+Provides an `/alert` endpoint, that is used for recieving events from AlertManager.

 Project status: not even alpha